Bennett Memorial Diocesan School

 - how the best teachers get students to practice until they have mastered a topic.

 We believe in the importance of a ‘knowledge rich’ curriculum in which students are taught the key content they need to have in order to succeed.
-You will therefore be tutored and mentored by a subject specialist who knows the most effective ways of:
+You will therefore be tutored and mentored by a subject specialist who knows the most effective ways of, for example:

 - how to plan specific content,

 - how to avoid the misconceptions students may have

 This means that we will be able to equip you with a deep knowledge of your subject area and how best to teach it.